How to Set up a Cryptocurrency Wallet in NZ

 Desktop Wallets

-Desktop wallets like Exodus are wallets that you operate on your laptop or PC.
+Desktop crypto wallets like Exodus are wallets that you operate on your laptop or PC.

 Desktop wallets make ideal first wallets for Kiwi crypto newcomers, offering a safe and easy sandbox for diving deeper into other more secure wallet types.
 You can back them up securely, but again they are only as secure as your device is.